Brigade support battalion: Distribution company

 The role of the distribution company is to manage the daily receipt, storage, and issuance of supply class I, II, III, IV, V and IX in support of its parent brigade.
 Supplies are received from the division sustainment support battalion (DSSB) and distributed one of two ways: they can be directly delivered to the supporting forward support companies (FSCs), or the company will maintain a central supply point from which the FSCs come to pick up supplies.
 It is led by a company commander, executive officer and first sergeant, and consists of three platoons: a transportation platoon, a supply platoon, and a fuel and water platoon.

 The transportation platoon, led by a platoon leader and platoon sergeant, provides motor transport support as part of the BSB's distribution management process.
 In armored or Stryker BCTs, the platoon will have four truck squads, while those operating with infantry BCTs will have three squads.
 While the transportation platoon can be used to resupply other units, in most BSBs the distribution company will maintain a central resupply point from which supplies are picked up.
 Instead the platoon is kept in reserve to conduct internal movement within the BSA or for high-priority missions.

 The supply platoon includes a multiclass Supply Support Activity (SSA) operated by the general supply section and a Modular Ammunition Transfer Point (MATP) operated by the MATP section.
 The SSA serves as the point in which supplies are received and stored and would be established in a secure location which allows for easy access.
-The MATP serves a similar function for the receipt and storage of ammunition, with the MATP section (consisting of an ammunition section chief and several ammunition teams) also able to perform limited munitions maintenance.
+The MATP serves a similar function for the receipt and temporary holding of ammunition, with the MATP section (consisting of an ammunition section chief and several ammunition teams) also able to perform limited munitions maintenance.

 The fuel and water platoon conducts the temporary storage and distribution of fuel and water for the brigade.
 The fuel section, in addition to storing and issuing bulk petroleum using HEMTT tankers and modular fuel system trailers, has limited petroleum fuel testing capability.
 The number and type of equipment depends on the type of brigade being supported.
 The water section has the capability to store and distribute 23,000 gallons of potable water with ten compatible water tank rack systems (HIPPOs) and one forward area water point supply system (FAWPSS).
 However only water sections operating as part of a combat aviation brigade have a water treatment capability.